AlexKalopsia/mastodon-gender-distribution/README.md

-Gender Distribution of Mastodon Friends and Followers
+Gender Distribution of Mastodon Connections and Followers
 ====================================================

 > [!WARNING]